Vincent Gable

 Finally, if you must, you can parse /System/Library/CoreServices/SystemVersion.plist — but I don’t like the idea of doing that.
 There’s a chance that the file could have been corrupted or maliciously altered.
 It seems safer, and less complicated, to directly ask the operating system it’s version.

 To enforce a minimum OS requirement for your application, you can set the LSMinimumSystemVersion key in the Info.plist file.
-Big Nerd Ranch has a more robust, user-friendly, but complicated solution.
+Big Nerd Ranch has a more robust, user-friendly, but complicated solution for older legacy systems.

 March 18, 2008